A minimalist approach to HR Tech

 - Open to allow integration to other platforms

-If you can start migrating from uni-tools to platforms you will not only declutter your HR Technology footprint but will also strengthen relationships with fewer vendors executing bigger visions.
+If you can start migrating from uni-tools to EXP platforms you will not only declutter your HR Technology footprint but will create a simplified employee experience that removes overwhelm.

 At Pay Compliment when we started out 4 years ago we’ve been the startup providing the uni-tool.

-Since then we’ve broadened our horizons to offer 9 modes of employee connection, each as a range of online forms, free format text, video and audio.
+Since then we’ve broadened our horizons to offer 9 modes of employee connection, each as a range of online forms, free format text, video, audio and chat.

-These 9 modes are very effective for employee listening, feedback, performance management, engagement, exit and stay interviews (1), and wellbeing and rewards, which in our case are intrinsic (5).
+These 9 modes are very effective for employee listening, feedback (1), performance management (2) , engagement, exit and stay interviews (1), and wellbeing and rewards, which in our case are intrinsic (5).

-We’ve then recognised that observing and narrating performance and growth is only part of the whole.
+We’ve then recognised that observing and narrating performance and growth is only part of the whole employee experience.

-By connecting micro-learning to performance management and engagement we can now offer a single platform for individual and organisation wide growth that delivers a seamless employee experience.
+By connecting micro-learning to performance management and engagement communication we can now offer a single platform for individual and organisation wide growth that delivers a seamless employee experience.